What Are Crypto Perpetual Swap Contracts And Funding Rates

 With a typical crypto futures contract, the value of the contract tends to automatically converge towards the index price as it gets closer to the expiration date.
 This happens because there is a lower probability of a change in the value of the contract as it gets closer to the expiration date, which lowers the potential value of the bet.

-Cryptocurrency perpetual swaps do not have expiration dates and the accompanying process that automatically converges the price of its contracts to the index price.
+Cryptocurrency perpetual swaps do not have expiration dates and the accompanying process automatically converges the price of its contracts to the index price.
 This means that the value of cryptocurrency perpetual swap contracts can differ significantly from the index price of the underlying cryptocurrency.
 To help regulate the prices of the perpetual swap contracts and ensure that prices converge with index prices regularly, crypto exchanges use funding rates to balance the long and short positions of perpetual swaps.

 Funding rates are paid for by traders and not by cryptocurrency exchanges.
 Depending on the demand for the long and short sides of the perpetual swap contracts, traders will either pay or receive funding.